How much does the average Australian earn, save and owe?

 - Look for a better deal on your home loan: As the tables above show there can be a big difference between the average rate on home loans and the lowest.
 Paying a higher rate can end up costing you tens of thousands in interest over the life of a home loan.
 It will also mean your repayments are higher.
 It can pay to shop around to see if you can find a better rate on your mortgage.
 If you do, you can ask your lender if they can match that cheaper rate.
 If not, switching home loans may be an option.
 Just make sure you consider any costs that come with refinancing.

-- Put a plan in place to reduce your personal debt: If you are having trouble clearing your credit card debt, it could be a good idea to take the time to sit down and develop a strategy to get that monkey off your back.
-Some of the options to consider include balance transfer offers, consolidation or the snowball or avalanche method.
+- Put a plan in place to reduce your personal debt: If you’re having trouble clearing your credit card debt, it could be a good idea to take the time to sit down and develop a strategy to get that monkey off your back.
+Some of the options to consider include balance transfer offers, debt consolidation or the snowball or avalanche method.
 The right option for you will depend on how much you owe and how much you can repay.
-And be sure to get help if you feel like you are over your head.
+And be sure to get help if you feel like you’re in over your head.
+The National Debt Helpline offers free, independent, confidential financial counselling at 1800 007 007 or via its website.

 How much does the average Aussie have in super?